johannesjh/req2flatpak/docs/source/api.rst

    # example showing how to export a build module to json
    import json

-   # convert a generated build module to a json string:
-   json_string = json.dumps(build_module, indent=2)

-   # write the json data to an output stream or file:
+   # write the json data to file:
+   with open("build-module.json", "w") as outfile:
-   json.dump(build_module, file, indent=2)
+    json.dump(build_module, outfile, indent=2)

 The above code assumes a build module has been generated and is stored as a dict in the variable ``build_module``.
-The code then shows how to serialize the dict to a string, file our output stream.
+The code shows how to serialize the dict and save it to an output file.